code-423n4/2023-10-zksync/docs/Smart contract Section/L1 smart contracts.md

 For withdrawals, the contract receives ETH from the L2 WETH bridge contract, wraps it into WETH, and sends the WETH to the L1 recipient.

-The owner of the L1WethBridge contract is Governance contract.
+The owner of the L1WethBridge contract is the Governance contract.

 ### L2WethBridge

 The L2 counterpart of the L1 WETH bridge.

-The owner of the L2WethBridge contract is Governance contract.
+The owner of the L2WethBridge and L2Weth contracts is the Governance contract.

 ## Governance